-Though they may be rich, influential, and glamorous, these famous Mormons have the same troubles we all face when it comes to love.
+Though they may be rich, influential, and glamorous, these famous Latter-day Saints have the same troubles we all face when it comes to love.
 Awkward dating moments, insecurity, and embarrassing failures all mingle with the sweet to make these real-life romances something far more fascinating than what you'd find in a fairytale.

 Lead images from Mormon Hub, Utah Valley 360, and Getty Images

 Ann and Mitt Romney's love story is one that goes beyond the notion of high school sweethearts.
 In fact, their first introduction spans back to the 1950s, when the two first met as elementary students in Michigan.

 He was a Cub Scout at the time, and things quite literally got off to a rocky start when he threw stones at her while she was horseback riding.
 But, after that fateful day, their relationship only improved.

 "I'd seen the girl in elementary school, but she was in the second grade, I was in the fourth grade.
 So, I didn't pay a lot of attention at that point," Mitt explains in an article on Reuters.
 "But when she turned almost 16, I thought she was pretty interesting."